hienmoon1017/Portfolio-Data-Analyst/README.md

-# Portfolio
+# Welcome to Portfolio of Hien Moon
-Showcaseing my skills and experiences in the data analysis.
+Thank you for visiting my portfolio, where I share my practical skills and experiences in data analysis.

+Wish you have a nice day!

+**Showcase List**
++ Showcase 1: Amazon Store's Sales & Marketing Performance Analysis
++ Showcase 2: